KittyGiraudel/a11y-dialog/versioned_docs/version-7.0.0/further_reading.known_issues.md

 ## Shadow DOM

 As reported in [issue #322](https://github.com/KittyGiraudel/a11y-dialog/issues/322), a11y-dialog fails to account for shadow DOM when trapping the focus.
 This can be a problem when rendering interactive web components within the dialog.

+## Mobile issues

+The library relies on `aria-modal`, a standardized attribute from [WAI-ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1/#aria-modal).
+Unfortunately, the [support for this attribute](https://a11ysupport.io/tech/aria/aria-modal_attribute) is not incredible with certain mobile assistive technologies, as reported in [issue #408](https://github.com/KittyGiraudel/a11y-dialog/pull/408).
+If that’s an issue for you, you have two equally viable options:

+- Use [version 6](/6.1.0/) of the library which did not rely on the `aria-modal` attribute.
+Keep in mind the setup is significantly more complex though — pay attention to the documentation.

+- Use the library in conjunction with the [aria-hidden](https://github.com/theKashey/aria-hidden) package (<1kb) to combine both implementations for maximum support.
+Refer to [this demo](https://codesandbox.io/s/a11y-dialog-w-aria-hidden-v7-forked-u3unbr) for implementation details.